TrTung216/TrTung216/README.md

 I am looking for an Intern/Fresher position where I can improve my technical skills, gain real-world experience, and contribute to team success.

-I am looking for an Intern/Fresher position where I can improve my technical skills, gain real-world experience, and contribute to team success.

 * 🌍  I'm based in Ha Noi, Viet Nam
 * ✉️  You can contact me at [trantrongtung00@gmail.com](mailto:trantrongtung00@gmail.com)